coteditor/CotEditor/README.md

 How to Build
 -----------------------------

-0. Install [CocoaPods](http://cocoapods.org) if you don't have it.
+0. Install [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](http://cocoapods.org) if you don't have them.
-1. On terminal, move to the project root directory and run `pod install`.
+1. On terminal, move to the project root directory and run `carthage update --platform OSX` and `pod install`.
 2. Open CotEditor.xcworkspace in Xcode.
 3. build.